earthai-tech/k-diagram/docs/source/user_guide/case_history.rst

    and sustainable development.
-Accurately forecasting future subsidence is crucial for effective urban planning and hazard mitigation, but requires not only predicting the most likely outcome but also understanding the associated **predictive uncertainty**.
+Accurately forecasting future subsidence is crucial for effective urban planning and hazard mitigation, but requires not only predicting the most likely outcome but also understanding the associated **predictive uncertainty** (:footcite:t:`Liu2024`).

-This case study demonstrates how various visualization tools within the `k-diagram` package can be applied to analyze and interpret the outputs of a land subsidence forecasting model, using a sample dataset derived from research focused on the Zhongshan area.
+This case study demonstrates how various visualization tools within the ``k-diagram`` package can be applied to analyze and interpret the outputs of a land subsidence forecasting model, using a sample dataset derived from research focused on the Zhongshan area (:footcite:t:`kouadiob2025`).
 We will explore how different polar plots help reveal patterns in uncertainty, model performance, and potential prediction anomalies.

 .. note::
    The dataset used in this case study (``min_zhongshan.csv``, accessed